 It is always a grand stay at the Grand and I really cannot wait for the opportunity to go back!!

 Oh, and here a little “did you know” about the Grand… Princess Diana rented the entire fifth floor for Prince William and Prince Harry on their 1993 visit!
 Prince Harry was spotted there again in 2016 as he traveled to Disney for the Invictus games!

 Let’s Travel & My Services

 As a Premier Level Advisor with Glass Slipper Concierge, I am recognized for providing the highest level of customer service, experience, and knowledge in the industry.
 I use my personal connections and firsthand expertise to craft bespoke Disney trips for the most discerning clients.
 On top of that, Disney vacations are expensive and I know how to get the best value for your time and money.
-If you’re looking to travel to Disney in 2022, NOW is the time to plan!
+If you’re looking to travel to Disney any time in 2022 or 2023, NOW is the time to plan!

 Most aspects of planning a Disney vacation look different and now, more than ever, it is crucial to have the most current, up to date information based on personal experience to plan your vacation!
 I know these parks inside and out, I’ve used, tested and experienced Genie+, I’ve stayed in all of the resorts, and am a small, one woman show.
 Let’s go there!

 As Premier Level Advisor with Glass Slipper Concierge, an Authorized Disney Vacation Planner, I offer concierge travel planning for Walt Disney World® Resort, Disney Cruise Line, Disneyland® Resort, Disney Aulani Hawaii, Universal, Sea World and to over 40 countries on 7 continents through Adventures by Disney® and National Geographic Expeditions.